Skilsaw Sidewinder SPT67WL-01: The Diamond in the Magnesium

 Unspoken, but conspicuous in its absence from this statement is that the Skil brand has not been meeting the pro level mark.
 After doing their homework, earlier this year they rolled out Skilsaw, a new brand, with new saws, and even a new website.

-You only get one chance to make a first impression, so Skilsaw took this seriously and stamped their name on the all new magnesium clad SPT67 family of sidewinder saws.
+You only get one chance to make a first impression, so Skilsaw took this seriously and stamped their name on the all-new magnesium-clad SPT67 family of sidewinder saws.
 Leaving the Skil brand intact to continue service to do-it-yourselfers, Skilsaw is aimed squarely at professionals.
 A new logo reminiscent of the “diamond knockout” from a worm drive saw blade comes with a new line: “Stay True.”
 This throwback is not an accident.
-It symbolizes Skilsaw’s commitment to get back to its roots of pro grade tools.
-So as I said, Skilsaw went backwards, but in a good way.
+It symbolizes Skilsaw’s commitment to getting back to its roots of pro-grade tools.
+So as I said, Skilsaw went backward, but in a good way.
 The way you long for when saying, “they don’t make ‘em like they used to.”

 When Skilaw says they went out and talked to pros I believe them.
 This saw is purpose-built and near as I can tell they got it right.
 They used the right materials to reduce weight without sacrificing durability, gave it the power you need to do work, and built a motor designed to keep it running for many years.
 I’m still trying to work out why you’d avoid the Diablo blade, but I really don’t think you can go wrong either way.
 The Skilsaw Sidewinder SPT67WL-01 is an excellent saw and a great return to the pro-market for an iconic brand.